-HCI’s commitment to cancer research is deep and enduring.
+Huntsman Cancer Institute’s commitment to cancer research is deep and enduring.
 The center’s work spans basic research; translational studies; clinical research, including early-phase clinical trials; and prevention, cancer control, and population-based research.

-Cancer education and outreach are core components of HCI's mission and are designed to increase access to cancer education, screening, and care for underserved populations.
-The center’s patient and public education services are recognized nationally, and have reached more than one million people across the globe.
-Formal cancer education programs span K–12 students through junior faculty members.
-Aligned with its commitment to equity, diversity, and inclusion, HCI is an active participant in the NCI Geographic Management of Health Disparities Program, which provides training and support for research focused on cancer health disparities.
+Cancer education and outreach are core components of Huntsman Cancer Institute's mission and are designed to increase access to cancer education, screening, and care for underserved populations.
+The center’s patient and public education services are recognized nationally and have reached more than one million people across the globe.
+Formal cancer education programs serve middle and high school students through junior faculty members.
+Aligned with its commitment to equity, diversity, and inclusion, multiple programs specifically serve students from underrepresented groups.
+Specifically, Huntsman Cancer Institute is home to the PathMaker Programs for Cancer Research, which provide laboratory-based opportunities for underrepresented students and their teachers, often from rural areas, in biomedical research.
+We educate and empower the next generation of cancer scientists through a multitude of programs that support individuals from all backgrounds.

-HCI is also home to the PathMaker Programs for Cancer Research, which provides laboratory-based opportunities for underrepresented students and their teachers, often from rural areas, in biomedical research.
-HCI advances its research, care, and education goals through extensive Utah and Mountain West partnerships, including supporting Federally Qualified Health Centers and the Intermountain West HPV Vaccination Coalition, a research and advocacy group with over 400 members in 20 states.
+Huntsman Cancer Institute advances its research, care, and education goals through extensive Utah and Mountain West partnerships, including supporting Federally Qualified Health Centers and the Intermountain West HPV Vaccination Coalition, a research and advocacy group with over 500 members in 25 states.

 Select Scientific Initiatives at Huntsman Cancer Institute

-*This profile was provided by the Huntsman Cancer Institute.
+*This profile was provided by the Huntsman Cancer Institute